includeos/IncludeOS/README.md

 IncludeOS
 ================================================

-IncludeOS is an includable, minimal operating system for C++ services running in cloud.
+IncludeOS is an includeable, minimal library operating system for C++ services running in cloud.
 By "includeable" we mean that your service will start by saying `#include <os>`, which will literally include a whole little operating system ABI into your service.
 The build system will then link your service and the OS objects into a single binary, attach a boot loader and combine all that into a self-contained bootable disk image, ready to run on a modern hypervisor.

 ## Prerequisites
   * A machine with at least 1024 MB memory.
-(At least for ubuntu I ran out during compilation of toolchain with 512 MB)
+(At least for ubuntu I ran out during compilation of toolchain with 512 MB).
-  * Ubuntu 14.04 LTS, Vanilla (I use lubuntu, to support VM graphics if necessary)
+  * Ubuntu 14.04 LTS, Vanilla (I use lubuntu, to support VM graphics if necessary).
+You should be able to develop for IncludeOS on any platform with gcc, but the build system is currently targeted for- and tested on Ubuntu.
   * Git

 (I'm using an Ubuntu VM, running virtualbox inside a mac.)